 - 1 Have you been lost before?
 Where?
 What happened? - 2 Do you have a good sense of directions?
-Why do you thir3 What is something you hope to accomplish in the future?
-Do you have a good sense of directions?
-Why do you think that? - 4 Where is somewhere you hope to travel to in the future? - 5 What is something that fills you with hope? - 6 When is a time you have felt hopeless?
+Why do you think that? - 3 What is something you hope to accomplish in the future? - 4 Where is somewhere you hope to travel to in the future? - 5 What is something that fills you with hope? - 6 When is a time you have felt hopeless?